 Kamilla is our activewear manufacturing partner in Estonia.
 The company was founded in Tallinn in 1991.
 Their core business is in making outfits for ballet, gymnastics, aerobics, swimming, and dancing, and that requires a wide but detailed skill set.
-This is why we have trusted in their quality seamstress work from the day one.
+This is why we have fully trusted their quality seamstress work from the very beginning.

 The ladies in Tallinn help us make the final improvements to our patterns.
 They make their own prototypes every time to ensure they find the most effective and sustainable sewing methods for each garment.

 During our partnership, we have both been growing.
-Kamilla has been able to develop their business by purchase new technologies, hiring more people and raising the salaries they pay.
+Kamilla has been able to develop their business by purchasing new technologies, hiring more people, and raising the salaries they pay staff.

-Our lazy wear items are made together with a Finnish company called Pure Waste.
+Our lazywear items are made together with a Finnish company called Pure Waste.
 The company was born in 2014 on sustainable values.
-All their items are made using 100% recycled material, totally (and uniquely) undyed, and responsibly produced in Pure Waste's own facilities in India.
+All their items are made using 100% recycled material, undyed, and responsibly produced in Pure Waste's own facilities in India.
 Soon they are expanding their production to Bangladesh to meet the increased demand for recycled fabrics.

-We choose to work with Pure Waste because they are an amazing and innovative example how there are thousands of ways to be responsible, transparent, and sustainable.
+We choose to work with Pure Waste because they are an amazing and innovative example of how there are thousands of ways to be responsible, transparent, and sustainable.
 We want to be part of their story and we want Pure Waste to be part of ours.
-They also have excellent websites with all the information you need about ethical and ecological sides of their business.
+They also have an excellent website with all the information you need about the ethical and ecological sides of their business.